-The number of women-owned firms has far outpaced the growth in both revenue and employment.
-(See Footnote 6).
-In a 20-year span from 1997 to 2017, the number of women-owned firms grew from 26% to 39%, while employment only grew by 1% (from 7% to 8%) and revenue declined from 4.4% to 4.2%.
-This indicates that more women are starting businesses, yet stalling on growth when compared with other subcategories.
+The growth in the number of women-owned firms has far outpaced their revenue and employment growth.
+(See Footnote 7) In a 20-year span from 1997 to 2017, the number of women-owned firms grew from 26% to 39%, exceeding the increase of other sub-categories (such as minority owned, HUB Zone, etc.).
+The same study shows that among women-owned firms, the growth in number of employees and revenue is lacking – employment only grew by 1% (from 7% to 8%) and revenue declined from 4.4% to 4.2%.

 In 2017, the Senate Committee on Small Business and Entrepreneurship published a report.
 Ranking Member Senator Jeanne Shaheen summarized the challenges faced by women business owners in an introductory letter.